esphome/esphome-docs/components/remote_transmitter.rst

 ``remote_transmitter.transmit_abbwelcome`` Action
 *************************************************

 This :ref:`action <config-action>` sends a ABB-Welcome message to the intercom bus.
+The message type, addresses, address length and data can vary a lot between ABB-Welcome systems.
+Please refer to the received messages while performing actions like ringing a doorbell or opening a door.

 .. code-block:: yaml